 Plex has been heralded as a do-it-yourself Netflix.
-It’s a simple media server program that sports an excellent UI.
-Plex features installers for Linux, FreeBSD, and even an official Docker container which pairs well with Container Linux by CoreOS.
+It’s a simple media server program that sports an excellent interface.
+Plex features installers for Linux, FreeBSD, and even an official Docker container.
 For client devices, Plex supports an array of hardware including Windows 10, macOS, Android, iOS, Amazon Fire TV, and Roku.
 Kodi users benefit from a Plex for Kodi addon.

 Best for: Power users seeking customization options.

 Plex is great, but while parts of the service are free to use, you’re not free to view the code and do with it what you wish.
 This limits what you can do with the service, and it means that you have to trust that Plex isn’t amassing data about you in the background.